 - You cannot make it to your procedure.

 Seek Care Immediately if

-- Your signs and symptoms, such as headaches or trouble breathing, are getting worse.
+- Your symptoms, such as headaches or trouble breathing, get worse.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.